 Communication with external legal counsel

-ISA 501.10–11 addresses a key procedure: when a risk of material misstatement has been identified regarding litigation and claims, the auditor should seek direct communication with the entity's external legal counsel.
-This is typically done through a letter of inquiry (sometimes called a "legal confirmation letter" or "audit inquiry letter to lawyers"), which requests the lawyer to inform the auditor of:
+ISA 501.10–11 addresses a key procedure: when a risk of material misstatement (RMM) has been identified regarding litigation and claims, the auditor should seek direct communication with the entity’s external legal counsel.
+In our experience, this is done through a letter of inquiry (sometimes called a “legal confirmation letter” or “audit inquiry letter to lawyers”), which requests the lawyer to inform the auditor of:

 The entity authorises this communication.
 If the lawyer refuses to respond (which can occur due to professional restrictions in some jurisdictions), the auditor must consider whether alternative procedures can provide sufficient evidence.